bendqh1/drupal/change_a_node_type_with_drush_in_drupal_11.md

 1. We can also put it all in a Bash heredoc, but a plain PHP command here in a markdown file can be more readable or more colorful.
 1. We can use the general `\Drupal\Core\Entity\EntityException` or the more specific `Drupal\Core\Entity\EntityStorageException` (we should ensure to change in both places).
 1. The Drupal logger channel name `my_module` doesn't necessarily reflect a custom module; it's just a placeholder string that could be changed to any other placeholder string such as `my_custom_log_channel`.
+1. Each exit; statement in this code is used to stop the script execution under specific error conditions: invalid node ID, missing node, or a mismatch in node type.
+This helps prevent unwanted actions, such as modifying a non-existent or mismatched node.
 1. When you change the node type using the code, Drupal automatically handles the necessary updates in the related database tables (e.g., node, node_revision, and node_field_data) upon saving the node.<br>
 Direct database changes would require you to update those tables manually, but with Drupal's API, it takes care of this for you behind the scenes.